jenkinsci/cloudify-plugin/README.md

 ## Cloudify's Build Wrapper

 The Cloudify Plugin for Jenkins also provides a Jenkins *Build Wrapper*.
+The wrapper provides a convenience method for creating a Cloudify environment before the build, and destroying it afterwards.

+The wrapper can be activated by checking the "Cloudify Environment" box under "Build Environment" during job definition.

 ## Planned Improvements